GEC-Starburst/pixel-buds-a-series-slides-control/README.md

 This simple script helps you to control your slides with your Pixel Buds A-Series!
 From now on, you won't need other's help during your presentation!

+*This repo is a part of the final project of Team 15 for GEC1506 Logical Thinking of Informatics, 2022 Spring, NTHU*

 ## Usage
 - Tap Once: `Next Page` (Originally play/pause media)
 - Tap Twice: `Previous Page` (Originally next track)